Direct Payments for Disabled Children

 Chapters 5 to 8 of the Direct Payments Guidance provide details of how direct payments can and cannot be used.

 Please note that Ofsted regulations may apply to some direct payment arrangements, especially for children under eight years of age.
 Full details and exemptions are given in chapter 5 of the Direct Payments Guidance.

 Regarding the employment of relatives, as explained in chapter 8 of the Direct Payments Guidance, the allocated worker from the 0-25 Together Service should seek advice from the team manager before making a payment in these circumstances.

 The Council regards relatives as part of the child and family's support network, whether living in the same household, or elsewhere, and as such would not usually expect to receive payment for providing support as a family member.
 In exceptional circumstances this may be agreed and will need to be authorised by the relevant Team Manager before payments can be made.
 The Team Manager's decision must be noted in the child's LCS record.

 Family members are subject to the same pre-employment checks as other carers, including DBS and references.
 In some circumstances the Team Manager may authorise the requirement for 2 references as not applying to a family member.

 4.3 Workplace pensions

 Direct Payment recipients are now (from 2015) required to provide access to workplace pension schemes for employed personal assistants.
-This applies when certain criteria are met and further advice should be sought from Leonard Cheshire Direct Payment Support Scheme.
+This applies when certain criteria are met and further advice should be sought from the Direct Payment Support Scheme.
 Please refer to Sections 5 and 10 of the Direct Payments Guidance which explains that where this applies, the Council will provide additional funds to cover the cost.

 5. Disclosure and Barring Service Checks and Risk Assessments